JJ/alpine-raku/README.md

 * `curl` which is needed for some other downstream compatibilities.
 * `gcc` and `musl-dev`, which you probably don't need, but can be used for NativeCall-related builds.
-* User `raku` is defined from version 2020.07, and the Raku process is run as a non-privileged user.
+* User `raku` is defined from version/tag 2020.07, and the Raku process is run as a non-privileged user.

-New images should be automatically available [at the Docker hub](https://hub.docker.com/r/jjmerelo/alpine-raku/).
+New images should be automatically available [at Docker hub](https://hub.docker.com/r/jjmerelo/alpine-raku/).

 > Please note that `wget` is installed by default in Alpine, but has some known issues.
 Use `curl` whenever possible.